Battleroid/dotfiles/README.md

 `xinitrc` and `xprofile` are needed to properly load `Xresources`.
 Without either you get the pink eye.

 **Note:** I replaced `gnome-screensaver` with `xscreensaver` (the launch for the daemon can be found in the i3 config).
 Removed `gnome-screensaver` as the default by using the man page for `xscreensaver` (under gnome).
 Opted **not** to remove it just in case I bork something badly.
 It supports locking, standby, and suspend and whatnot.
 Personal preferences can go in `$HOME/.xscreensaver`.
 You can find the defaults under `/etc/X11/app-defaults/XScreenSaver`.

+**Another Note:** Apparently i3 has it's own up to date repo for everything.
+Why they don't mention this on their download page for the various \*nix distributions I haveno god damn clue.
+Go to their docs/repos section and install that.
+Thanks to that I was able to save a plethora of time and fix so many issues.

 Added `urxvtd &` for daemon mode.
 Less memory usage, faster, etc.